Study funding by boar hunting

 They are usually planted with Rimu, Totara, Matai and Neuseland beeches.
 My three saplings are Totara.
 They look very small and fragile and could be 1.000 meters in 40 years.

-During the planting, we solemnly speak the words "E tipu, e toro, e tu", which in the Maori language means "wax, stretch and stand".
-Everyone plants at least three trees: one for themselves, one for the others who were not so lucky, and one for giving back to nature.
+During the planting, we solemnly speak the words "E tipu, e toro, e tu", which in Maori means "wax, stretch and stand".
+Everyone plants at least three trees: one for themselves, one for the others who were not so lucky and one to give something back to nature.

 If the past is the future

-For the future, Joe plans a virtual forest on the Internet: "Who can not travel here can then plant trees coming from all over the world," he explains his idea.
+For the future Joe plans a virtual forest on the Internet: "If you can't travel here, you can plant trees from all over the world," he explains his idea.

-It also has a philosophical background: "We should look at the traditions and the past to look to the future," says Joe.
-Fittingly, both in the Maori language is the same word, "Mja".
+This also has a philosophical background: "We should orient ourselves to the traditions and the past in order to look into the future," reports Joe.
+Fittingly, both are the same word in Maori, “Mja”.

 The tribal culture is always there

-Therefore, tribal culture plays a big role in all walks: "We tell our guests about the tribe and its history and see nature through the eyes of the tribe," explains Joe.
-Every Maori tribe is assigned to a river, mountain or lake.
-"In this way, we want to get people to live more sustainably and thus bring about ecological change."
+Therefore, the tribal culture also plays a major role on all hikes: “We tell our guests about the tribe and its history and see nature through the eyes of the tribe,” explains Joe.
+Each Maori tribe is assigned to a river, mountain or lake.
+“In this way, we want to make people live more sustainably and thus bring about ecological change.”

 The Tūhoe are the only Maori tribe that did not sign the Treaty of Waitangi, which governed the relationship between Maori the White 1840.
 Currently, they have 90.000 ha forest under their administration, 270.000 more ha demand them from the government back.